 There are only eight different theoretical options for water supply.
 Here's the list, approximately prioritized in terms of desirability.

-The only other source of water–other, arguably, then magmatic water–that can be tapped for water supply in Costa Rica is seawater.
+7) Seawater.
+The only other source of water--other, arguably, then magmatic water--that can be tapped for water supply in Costa Rica is seawater.
 But the removal of salt to make it potable is very costly, and desalinated water is still pretty lousy stuff.
 While Costa Rica has so much water that desalinization will never be required for water supply, nations in the middle east have no alternative to reverse osmosis desalinization of sea water to provide for municipal water supply.

 You either already know or have a good idea of which water supply option best applies to your case.
 To continue the analysis, you must determine your water demand.
 That will vary according to your use.
 For residential engineering, the US uses a figure of 100 gallons per day per capita consumption of water, and Costa Rica uses a value of 75 gpd.
 Based on occupancy patterns and additional water demands, like irrigation, it is possible and necessary to arrive at a peak daily demand estimate.
 This is the sustained de facto flow rate that must be captured in order to supply the demand.
 But water supply demand is small potatoes; even at 100 gpd per capita, a family of four needs 400 gallons per day, which is a continuous flow rate of only 0.3 gallons per minute, which is a tiny flow rate.
 For reference, a flow of 1 gpm, about what comes out of a faucet is capable with adequate storage to supply fourteen full time occupants with their fully daily 100 gallons of water.

 Write me for assistance with evaluating your water supply options.
-You can describe your circumstances in an email.
+You can fill out the questionnaire or describe your circumstances in an email.
 There is no cost nor obligation to inquiries of any kind, and I am prompt in replying.